-- ➤ Jointly decide on long-term management objectives such as level of abundance of fish stocks, speed of recovery and other relevant aspects relating to the marine environment, in line with the 2008 Marine Strategy Framework Directive, the 1992 Habitats Directive and international agreements such as the Convention on Biodiversity, and agree a set of environmental and social criteria to allocate access to resources; and - ➤ Give a clear mandate (limited in time and regularly reviewed) to the European Commission, Member States, and relevant decentralised management bodies to ensure delivery of these objectives based on the steps outlined below.
+- ➤ Jointly decide on long-term management objectives such as level of abundance of fish stocks, speed of recovery and other relevant aspects relating to the marine environment, in line with the 2008 Marine Strategy Framework Directive, the 1992 Habitats Directive, and international agreements such as the Convention on Biodiversity, and agree a set of environmental and social criteria to allocate access to resources; - ➤ Give a clear mandate (limited in time and regularly reviewed) to the European Commission, Member States, and other appropriate bodies to ensure delivery of these objectives based on the steps outlined below.

-Step 2: Determination of Available Fish Resources
+Step 2: Determination of Available Fishing Resources

-Currently, scientific advice is not followed: fishing limits agreed by the Council have exceeded scientific advice by approximately 48 percent in recent years, resulting in severe reduction of fish stocks.
-To remedy this, short-term political interests need to be uncoupled from the determination of fishing limits.
-Once policy objectives have been set, scientists can determine the amount of fisheries resources available to be caught sustainably in any one timeframe, within a sufficiently robust framework.
+Currently scientific advice on available fishing resources is not followed: catch limits agreed by the Council have exceeded scientific advice by approximately 48% in recent years, resulting in severe reduction of fish stocks.

+Therefore, short-term political interests need to be uncoupled from the determination of available fishing resources.
+Once policy objectives have been set, scientists can determine the amount of fishing resources available to be caught in any one timeframe, within a sufficiently robust framework.

-OCEAN2012 recommends that future scientific assessment of fish stocks and the determination of fishing opportunities are based on a more conservative and precautionary policy framework:
+OCEAN2012 recommends that future scientific assessment of fishing resources and the determination of fishing opportunities are based on a more conservative and precautionary policy framework:

-- ➤ The precautionary approach as defined by the UN Fish Stocks Agreement from 1995 and the ecosystem-based approach as defined in the Marine Strategy Framework Directive should be the foundation for scientific advice, and should be revised as knowledge improves.
-The relevant scientific bodies should deliver advice on available resources, responding to what and how much can be safely caught where? - ➤ The scientific process should take into account traditional knowledge of the resources and their habitat. - ➤ The fishing mortality limits must be set to include all fish that are caught, not simply those that are landed.
-In other words, discards must count as catch and be included in the scientific assessments.
-That should also apply to recreational fisheries where sizable catches from overfished/recovering stocks such as cod, salmon and bluefin tuna are taken. - ➤ The advice should be legally-binding to the relevant management bodies.
+- ➤ Using the precautionary approach as defined by the UN Fish Stocks Agreement from 1995 and the ecosystem-based approach as defined in the Marine Strategy Framework Directive, relevant scientific bodies should deliver advice on available resources: what and how much can be safely caught where. - Scientific evidence should take into account traditional knowledge of the resources and their habitat. - ➤ The advice should be legally-binding to the relevant management bodies making subsequent decisions. - > The catch or effort limits must be set to include all fish that are caught, not simply those that are landed.
+In other words, discards must count against the quota and be included in the scientific assessments.
+That should also apply to recreational fisheries where catches are kept such as cod, salmon and bluefin tuna.

-Step 3: Determination of Amount and Type of Fishing Power
+Step 3: Determination of Amount and Type of Capacity

-It has repeatedly been documented that the fishing capacity4 of EU fleets far exceeds the available resources despite four EU programmes lasting 20 years intended to correct that imbalance.
-In 2002, these capacity reduction programmes were terminated and replaced by a "reference threshold" for each Member State, but this has not led to a balance between capacity and resources.
+It has repeatedly been documented that the fishing capacity of EU fleets exceeds by far the resources available despite four EU programmes lasting 20 years intended to correct that imbalance.
+In 2002 these capacity reduction programmes were terminated and replaced by "reference thresholds" for each Member State.
+But this has not led to a balance between capacity and resources.